 Ian Patchett qualified from Leicester University Medical School in 1984.
 He works part-time as a G.P. in Leicester, and part-time for University Hospitals of Leicester doing minor surgery.
 He obtained the Diploma in Sports and Exercise Medicine from Bath University in 2000.

 He started helping Dr Tony Jarvis with match cover in 1992, and then took over as club medical officer when Dr Jarvis retired in 2000.
-Duties involve attending the training ground three times per week to see any general medical problems, medicals for new signings, and medical cover for first team, reserves, and under 18 teams.
+Duties involve attending the training ground three times per week to see any general medical problems, medicals for new signings, and medical cover for first team and youth teams.

 He is assisted by Dr John Heaton, another Leicester G.P. with an interest in sports medicine.

 First Team Physiotherapist